 Companies, teams, and professionals, in general, are working under different circumstances since the COVID-19 pandemic.
 Thus, employers and team managers should ensure that operations are running smoothly under the umbrella of cybersecurity and home office protection.
-We have already dived in the telecommuting advantages and disadvantages.
+We have already dived into the telecommuting advantages and disadvantages.
 In this article, we aim at concentrating on the cybersecurity solutions and data security best practices that professionals working from home should implement in order to resolve any upcoming issues.

 Educate your workforce on the importance of cybersecurity

 Most importantly, your team members should be able to identify possible cybersecurity challenges.
-They should know to avoid whaling, spear phishing, email scams and any kind of suspicious attachments.
+They should know to avoid whaling, spear phishing, email scams, and any kind of suspicious attachments.
 At the same time, they should always know the signs of a domain hijacking or typosquatting attack and act accordingly.
 Apart from training them to cyber fight back, you must also educate them on how to protect data, devices, and work-related networks.

 The emergence of the home office brings new matters to the front in terms of security.
 Therefore, employers and managers should make sure that the following best data security practices are implemented by their teams to a tee.

 An easy way to protect your professional operations is to separate your home network.
 By having a guest network, you can have an internet connection only for your laptop or desktop during working hours.
 You should also change your router password.
 So, do not keep using the one written on the back of the device.
 Instead, opt for password complexity and make it harder for others to find it.
 Not to forget that you should also encrypt your router by activating WPA2 or WPA3 security methods.